 “Should they answer incorrectly, a piece of the hangman is drawn on the flip chart and they are challenged to answer the next question.”

-“The game ends when the first hangman is completed and the unfortunate team lose.”
+“The game ends when the first hangman is completed and the unfortunate team loses.”

-To play this game, there needs to be a group of at least 20 recruits, but it’s better to have a many people as possible involved, with the game having the potential to last for up to a few days.
+To play this game, there needs to be a group of at least 20 recruits, but it’s better to have as many people as possible involved, with the game having the potential to last for a few days.

 “However, if anyone else hears this then the assassin has missed their target and must try again later.”

 “If the assassination succeeds, then the target is out of the game and must pass on to their assassin the name of the person they were trying to assassinate.
-This person becomes the assassin’s new target.”
+This person becomes that assassin’s new target.

 “Eventually, there will be an outright winner.
-But, is advisable to make an extra rule that nobody can be assassinated during the session times or other times you do not want to be disturbed.”
+But it is advisable to make an extra rule that nobody can be assassinated during the session times or other times you do not want to be disturbed.

 “People who have been assassinated can stay in the game as bodyguards for people still alive.”